junxzm1990/x86-sok/README.md

 #### Docker

-If you prefer to use Docker, we also provides script to build docker image.
+If you prefer to use Docker, we also provide the script to build docker image.

 ```console
 # install docker firstly